Home Top Vancouver Attractions Canada Place and the Vancouver Convention Centre Vancouver’s Flyover at Canada Place Multidimensional Film Attraction

 TIP #1: Buy your tickets online in advance and save over 10% per ticket.

-TIP #2: Often FlyOver Canada offers convention delegates a discount.
+TIP #2: Often Flyover offers convention delegates a discount.
 If you are attending a conference at Canada Place or the Convention Centre, show your current conference name badge just in case.

-TIP #3: FlyOver Canada is highly recommended, and especially for visitors from out-of-country.
+TIP #3: Flyover is highly recommended, and especially for visitors from out-of-country.
 Nowhere else can you see the entire country in such splendor in less than 30 minutes!
 Got friends or family visiting from abroad, then you’ve got to take them!

-TIP #4: If you’ve been to FlyOver Canada before and want to go again, check out one of its special seasonal shows.
-We’ve seen Flight of the Dragon (about China), Soar Over Taiwan, FlyOver Iceland, FlyOver America, and both the Halloween and Christmas-themed shows.
+TIP #4: If you’ve been to Flyover before and want to go again, check out one of its special seasonal shows.
+We’ve seen Flyover Iceland, Flyover America, and both the Halloween and Christmas-themed shows, plus all the others.
 And we’ve loved them all!
 They are exciting, educational and entertaining.

-TIP #5: Pursuit, the company that operates FlyOver Canada, has another attraction in British Columbia’s interior.
-Located in Golden, BC, Golden Skybridge is the highest suspension bridge in all of Canada!
+TIP #5: Pursuit, the company that operates Flyover, has another attraction in BC’s interior.
+Located in Golden, BC, Golden Skybridge is the highest suspension bridge in Canada!
 The next time you’re on your way to Banff or Yoho National Park, be sure to check it out!

 Other Information

-For more information, details of current features and to buy tickets check out the FlyOver Canada website.
+For more information about the theatre attraction, details of current features and to buy tickets, check out the flyovercanada.ca website.

 For ideas about other tourist attractions to check out, see Metro Vancouver’s Top 100 Places.

-FlyOver Canada has sister theatres in other cities elsewhere in the world.
-There are locations in both Las Vegas and Iceland.
-Starting in 2025 there will be a FlyOver Canada Toronto too!
-As of March 2024, there is also FlyOver Chicago.
+Flyover has sister theatres in other cities elsewhere in the world.
+There are locations in both Las Vegas, Iceland and Chicago.